-There are few centenarians living today in the US, but the odds do increase dramatically depending on your year of birth.
+So what are the odds of living to 100?
 Someone born a hundred years ago has less than 1% chance of being alive today.
 In contrast, girls born in the past few years have a 33% chance of living to 100.
 Here is a nice chart of your odds of living to 100 based on your birth year: http://discovertheodds.com/what-are-the-odds-of-living-to-100/

-So if your odds of living to 100 are 20%, a gene that increases that by 1.5x or 2x is actually somewhat significant.
-But while genetics does play some role in how long you live, there are many other health and lifestyle factors that are also important.
+So if your odds of living to 100 are 20%, a gene that increases that by 1.5x or 2x is actually significant.
+But do keep in mind that while genetics does play a role in how long you live, there are many other health and lifestyle factors that are also important.